MostafaRamzySayedAhmed/CalculatorApp/README.md

 It's a Responsive Web App.

 # The Features
-* The Responsive,& Classic Design.
+* The Responsive & Classic Design.
 * Full Validation for All Input Fields.
 * The Validation is Divided into Two Basic Categories: Client-Side & Server-Side Validations.